ZhiwenShao/PyTorch-JAANet/README.md

 - The PyTorch implementation for the ECCV version conducts two minor revisions to make the proposed method more general:
   - The redundant cropping of attention maps is removed
   - The assembling of local feature maps uses element-wise average instead of element-wise sum
-- The differences in the extended version are detailed [here](https://arxiv.org/pdf/2003.08834.pdf)
+- The differences in the extended journal version are detailed [here](https://arxiv.org/pdf/2003.08834.pdf)

 ## Citation
 - If you use this code for your research, please cite our papers